 - Credit.
 A good credit score goes a long way in securing an attractive interest rate, and may even be a good bargaining tool when negotiating the price of a car.
 However, if you have little or no credit, you may either need a co-signer to make a car purchase or you’ll need to build some good credit before you try to get financing for a car loan.

 - Cash or loan.
 One of the most important factors to consider when buying a car is how you will pay for it.
 Whether you’ve saved up enough cash, or are researching your options when it comes to auto loans, make sure you do your homework in order to find the right borrowing solution for you.
+Also make sure that you are able to pay you monthly payments if you get a loan in order to avoid getting a bad credit score.

 Buying your first car is an exciting step into adulthood.
 So whether you’ve just started the search for a car of your own or are trying to find the financing you need to make the purchase a reality, you’re sure to find what you’re looking for with a little bit of research.
 Also, if you’re trying to find a way to save money on a car you recently bought, auto refinance loans can help you make the most of the money you work hard for by reducing your interest rate or the overall amount of interest you pay over the life of the loan.

 Editor’s Note: Thank you for the guest post.
 I wish I had taken more time to think about what kind of car I could truly afford when I bought my current car.
 How was your experience buying your first car?
+And what were the costs that accompanied it?
+Are there any tips and advice you can share when looking for a car?